stenver/debugging_example_for_class/README.md

  * The wise words index is >= 7 and none of the wise words are loaded because of list index out of bounds exception

-The wise words application is also oblivious of the back and forward button, even though it changes the page history object in a restful way
+ * Completely broken back and forward buttons

 # How to run